tl-dr/ryanseys.com/_posts/2012-11-25-using-jekyll.md

 Hello, [Jekyll](http://jekyllrb.com/)

 Using [Github Pages](http://pages.github.com/), I was able to get a site up and running in no time flat.
-Now, mind you, I've been making a steady sleuth of changes over the past couple days to modularize everything, but I think I've got the structure nearly down to a T.<!-- preview end -->
+Now, mind you, I've been making a steady sleuth of changes over the past couple days to modularize everything, but I think I've got the structure nearly down to a T.<!-- truncate_here -->

 My journey actually started out with no Jekyll at all, just Github Pages hosting a bunch of static files.
 I took one of the themes they had sitting around and hacked & slashed it to make it what I wanted.
 Jekyll came into the picture when I remembered that I'm a lazy developer and I wanted something else to do the dirty work for me.
 Considering I was using Github Pages already, well, Jekyll just fell into place.